 Having a strong format is critical to ensure that the reader sees enough in those six seconds to want to keep reading all the great content you’ve worked so hard on.

-1. Keep it simple: you’ll hear all kinds of opinions about resume formats, but my advice here is to go traditional.
+1. Keep it simple: you’ll hear all kinds of opinions about resume formats, but our advice is to go traditional and keep it simple.
 Unless you are applying for a creative role, this not the time to get fancy with graphic design.
-Keep your resume clean and easy to skim, with plenty of white space on the page and at least 11 point font for any text that’s not a heading.
-Put things in the order the reader expects to see them: a summary section highlighting key skills, then experience, then education, and any additional information at the bottom.
-Stay away from infographics and multiple columns, use color sparingly or not at all, and don’t include a photo (that’s what LinkedIn is for!).
-Here’s a template to get you started.
+Keep your resume clean and easy to skim, with plenty of white space on the page and no more than two pages of content.
+Stay away from infographics and multiple columns and don’t include a photo (that’s what LinkedIn is for!).
+Here are some good templates to use as a starting point.

 2. Control where the reader’s eye goes: yes, recruiters are going to skim your resume, but you can control what they focus on during that skim.
-Use text elements like bolding, all caps, and vertical lines to break up the page and encourage the reader to pause where you want them to.
-Headings should be several font sizes larger than sub-text and key words or phrases should be bolded.
-Do a test of this by asking a few friends to skim your resume and tell you what jumps out to them first.
-As for length, aim for one page if you have less than 10 years of experience and up to two pages after that if needed.
-If you do go to two pages, make sure the most important content is on page one.
+Use bold font for headings and specific key words or phrases you want to reader to focus on.
+You can do a test of this by asking a few friends to skim your resume and tell you what jumps out to them first.

-3. Showcase your story in the summary section: for most job seekers, and especially if you are making any kind of career transition, I recommend using a hybrid or “combination” resume format.
+3. Showcase your story in the summary section: for most job seekers, and especially if you are making any kind of career transition, we recommend using a hybrid or “combination” resume format.
 This format includes a summary section at the top with several sentences about your most relevant qualifications and any specific skills and keywords you want to highlight, followed by a more traditional work experience section.
-Having a strong summary section ensures that the most valuable real estate on your resume tells a clear story about why you are qualified for that specific role, and will help convince a recruiter to spend more time reviewing your accomplishments.
+Having a strong summary section allows you to tailor and frame your experience in a way that aligns to the job and will help convince a recruiter to spend more time reviewing your accomplishments.

 Step 2: Tailor Your Content

 Now that you’ve got a strong format in place, turn to your content.
-The biggest areas for improvement I tend to see here are using more language and keywords from the job description (it’s not cheating, I promise), and getting much more specific about accomplishments.
+The biggest areas for improvement we tend to see here are using more language and keywords from the job description and getting much more specific about accomplishments.

 1. Use the job description as your guide: you’ve probably heard about the importance of using keywords in your resume, and while job descriptions are far from perfect, they are your best guide to the specific skills that the organization is looking for.
-To start, read through the job description, underline key words and phrases that match your experience and then use that exact language in your resume.
+Read through the job description, underline key words and phrases that match your experience and then use that language in your resume.
 Whether your application is read by an automated Applicant Tracking System or by human eyes, they will all be looking for that same language.
-Once you’ve made a first round of updates, I recommend using Jobscan, a great tool that helps you verify if you’ve matched enough of the keywords from the job description (aim for a match score of at least 60%).
+Once you’ve made a first round of updates, you can use a tool like Jobscan to verify if you’ve matched enough of the keywords from the job description.

 2. Highlight your most relevant experience: remember that your resume is a marketing document, not a biography.
-You do not need to include everything you’ve ever done and in most cases you shouldn’t.
-Think about what experiences are going to be most compelling for the particular role you’re targeting, and highlight those.
-If you have a lot of varied experience or a “windy” career path as many of us do, consider using a tailored experience heading (i.e. Marketing Experience or Project Management Experience) to list your most relevant roles at the top, and then an “Additional Experience” section to list other experience with less detail.
+Think about which experiences are going to be most compelling for the particular role you’re targeting, focus on those, and cut out experience that’s no longer relevant.
 And remember that significant volunteer or leadership roles can absolutely be featured in your main experience section, if they are relevant to what you want to do next.

 Step 3: Passing the “Mom Test”

 You’ve made all these updates, you’re feeling great, and you’re ready to hit “submit.”
 But wait!
-Before throwing that shiny new resume into circulation, it’s imperative that you get some other eyes on it.
-This is both to make sure you don’t have any typos or grammatical errors, and that your format is easy to read and your content makes sense.
+Before throwing that shiny new resume into circulation, make sure you get some other eyes on it.
+This is both to make sure you don’t have any typos or grammatical errors, and to make sure your content and format will resonate clearly.

 And whether it’s the recruiter reading your resume, the hiring manager, or someone else, making sure your resume is readable by anyone ensures that no matter who it gets to, your accomplishments will shine through.